lzhang714/ELK_10.8.16_mod/src_mod/readme.txt

 Within this loop, a few lines are added at the end to copy "vmatmt_const" back into the variable "vmatmt" to keep it constant.

 5.
-Necessary declaration and allocation of the new variables are added in moddftu.f90 and init0.f90.
+Declaration and allocation of the new variables are added in moddftu.f90 and init0.f90.